tdani01/NeoTypes_kenyer/README.md

 ## NeoString.c

 ### uint64 strLength(char* Characters)
-Returns the length of a string (char*) with the '\0' included.
+Returns the Length of the String (char*) with the '\0' included.

 ### string strNew()
-Creates a new string, the String->String will be "\0" and the String->Length will be 1.\
+Creates a new String, the String->String will be "\0" and the String->Length will be 1.\
-Returns the address of the string or NULL if fails.\
+Returns the address of the newly allocated String.\
-Warning: calling this function on an initialized string can cause memory leaks, before calling this function second time you must use strPurge().\
-Important: you must always initialize a string with this function before use.
+You must initialize every String with this function before use.

 ### uint8 strInit(string String, char* Characters)
-Clears the string of the given string and initializes it with the new one.\
+Replaces the String->String of the given String with the given String (char*).
-Returns 0 on success and 1 on error.\
-Warning: if fails the String->String will be NULL and the String->Length will be 0.\
-Note: this function can not replace the strNew() function.

 ### uint8 strAppend(string String, char Character)
-Appends a new character to the end of the string.\
+Appends the given Character to the end of the String.
-Returns 0 on success and 1 on error.\
-Warning: if fails the String->String will be NULL and the String->Length will be 0.\
-Important: failures can lead to memory leaks.

 ### uint8 strConcat(string String, uint64 Count, char* Characters, ...)
-Concatenates two or more strings into one string.\
+Concatenates two or more Strings (char*) into one String.\
-Returns 0 on success and 1 on error.\
-Important: the number of the strings will be concatenated must be accurate.\
+The number of the Strings (char*) to be concatenated must be accurate.
-Note: deallocating the target string is not needed, if fails every string will remain intact.

 ### uint8 strRead(string String)
-Reads the contents of standard input until '\n' and stores it in a string.\
+Reads the content of standard input until '\n' and stores it in a String.
-Returns 0 on success and 1 on error.\
-Warning: if fails the String->String will be NULL and the String->Length will be 0.\
-Important: failures can lead to memory leaks.

 ### uint8 strSplit(array Array, char* Characters, char Character)
-Splits a string into an array of strings by the given character.\
+Splits the String (char*) into an Array by the given Character.
-You can access a particular string from the array: ((string)Array->Values[index])->String.\
-Returns 0 on success and 1 on error.\
-Warning: if fails the result array may be broken and must be fixed manually using arrPurge() and arrNew().\
-Important: failures can lead to memory leaks.

 ### logic strCompare(char* Characters1, char* Characters2)
-Compares two strings character by character and returns true if they are equal.
+Compares two Strings (char*) Character by Character and returns true if the are equal or false if they differs.

 ### uint8 strPurge(string String)
-Deallocates a string from the memory.\
+Frees the String from the memory and its String->String value.\
-Note: it's recommended to set the String's value to NULL after calling this function, it's safe to pass a NULL value to this function.
+It is safe to pass NULL to this function.

 ## NeoConvert.c